 Table of Contents:

 Remote's Total Rewards philosophy is to ensure fair, unbiased compensation and fair equity pay along with competitive benefits in all locations in which we operate.
 We do not agree to or encourage cheap-labor practices and therefore we ensure to pay above in-location rates.
 We hope to inspire other companies to support global talent-hiring and bring local wealth to developing countries.

 We foster an open and transparent environment at Remote and are always open to conversations from our employees regarding compensation.
 Please reach out to our Total Rewards team or our VP of People should you wish to engage in a conversation regarding compensation.

 The People Team implemented a paid compensation data application called Kamsa.
-We are now working closely with Total Rewards Team, management and Kamsa to level and benchmark every position at Remote and will also complete a fair pay and equity analysis during this time.
+We have went through a process with the Total Rewards Team, management and Kamsa to level and benchmark every position at Remote and completed a fair pay and equity analysis.

 Although Remote aims to be transparent about compensation benchmarking, we might not be able to do so publicly, considering we are paying for compensation data and our Vendor agreement may not allow this.

-Remote currently does not offer global pay aside from Director levels and above which are benchmarked at min.
+Remote currently does not offer global.
+Director levels and above are benchmarked at min.
 80% of a Global US rate.
 For the rest of our population, we are using several factors when we make a compensation decision at hiring or during an increase/review process.